qouteall/imm_ptl_wiki_copy/zh_cn/Miscellaneous.md

 ### OptiFine Compatibility
 You need to disable smooth world and render regions if you install OptiFine.

 This mod is compatible with most OptiFine shaders.
 Incompatible with path tracing shaders.
+(The "Fuse View" feature does not work with shaders.
+The transparent objects in front of the portal can't be normally rendered.)

 You need to turn off TAA (Temporal Anti Aliasing) and Motion Blur in the shader's option.